Insects do not have an internal skeleton. Their exoskeleton, which is rigid and holds their body together, is made of

 Where human consumption is concerned, chitin is a valuable fiber that can easily be added to your diet and there are many reasons to do so.

 Chitin is Healthy

 Chitin is a valuable prebiotic fiber.

 Probably the most discussed benefits of chitin is in gut microbiology.
 Prebiotics are nutrition for probiotics and chitin is a good source.
-In a simple sense, they promote the good colonic microflora while hindering growth of the bad.
+In a simple sense, prebiotics promote the good colonic microflora while hindering growth of the bad.

 This dietary fiber is important because it takes longer to digest and reaches further in to your colon than most other fiber.
 It is known to have anti-bacterial, anti-fungal and anti-viral properties giving many potential health benefits.